browserengineering/book/book/animations.md

 wanted to *turn off* composited scrolling in certain situations, such as on a machine without a lot of memory, but still use compositing for visual effect animations.
 But what if the animation is on content underneath a scroller?
-In practice, it can be very difficulty to implement this situation correctly without just giving up and compositing the scroller.
+In practice, it can be very difficult to implement this situation correctly without just giving up and compositing the scroller.

 :::